15 Indian Prime Ministers and Their Historic Decisions [2026 Updated]

 About Narendra Modi

-Narendra Damodardas Modi has become the most popular Prime Minister of India since he was elected as the 14th Prime Minister.
-He became the longest running Prime Minister in the countryโ€™s history, holding the office for over 4,078 consecutive days.
-This popularity is attributed to his personality, schemes, and economic reforms, which have contributed to our country becoming one of the most influential nations globally.
-After he was elected as the prime minister, he took various bold decisions, like the abrogation of Article 370 from Jammu & Kashmir, the Triple Talaq Bill 2019, the PM Gati Shakti Master Plan, the New Education Policy (NEP 2020), Operation Sindoor and Operation Mahadev against Pakistanโ€™s terrorists after the infamous Pahalgam Terrorist Attack 2025.
+After he was elected as the prime minister, he took various bold decisions, like the abrogation of Article 370 from Jammu & Kashmir, the Triple Talaq Bill 2019, the PM Gati Shakti Master Plan, the New Education Policy (NEP 2020), Operation Sindoor, and Operation Mahadev against Pakistan’s terrorists after the infamous Pahalgam Terrorist Attack 2025.

-And, if we look at Indiaโ€™s foreign policies during Narendra Modiโ€™s tenure, it is straightforward and firm.
+And, if we look at India’s foreign policies during Narendra Modi’s tenure, it is straightforward and firm.
 The best thing about foreign affairs is that he chose some of the best minds, like our Foreign Minister, S. Jaishankar.
-His presence of mind and deep knowledge about foreign relations helped India maintain a neutral stand during various world conflicts, like the Russia-Ukraine war, the Israel-Hamas conflict, the Israel-Iran conflict, etc. Our relations with China are also improving, which will be great for the region.
+His presence of mind and deep knowledge about foreign relations helped India maintain a neutral stand during various world conflicts, like the Russia-Ukraine war, the Israel-Hamas conflict, the Israel-Iran conflict, and the US-Venezuela conflict.
+Our relations with China are also improving, which will be great for the region.

 Apart from the foreign policy, during the tenure of Narendra Modi, we have seen tremendous growth in our exports.
-Recently, in July 2025, the Indian government signed a Free Trade Agreement with the United Kingdom.
-We are also negotiating a trade deal with the United States.
-This played an important role in the growth of Indiaโ€™s GDP, and today we stand as the fourth-largest economy globally.
+In 2025, the Indian government signed a Free Trade Agreement with multiple countries, including the UK, Oman, and New Zealand.
+We are also negotiating a trade deal with the United States; however, due to the tariff imposed by Donald Trump, it is getting delayed.
+These FTAs played an important role in the growth of India’s GDP, and today, we stand as the fourth-largest economy globally.
 And, our country did this by surpassing the UK, which once ruled over us for 200 years.

-In the past 11 years, Indian Railways has made huge progress in electrifying the railway tracks.
-Till June 2025, it has electrified up to 99% of the tracks.
-Narendra Modiโ€™s government has put infrastructure growth on its priorities.
+In the past 12 years, Indian Railways has made huge progress in electrifying the railway tracks.
+Till December 2025, it has electrified up to 99.2% of the tracks.
+Narendra Modi’s government has put infrastructure growth on its priorities.
 In 2025, the Indian Government inaugurated the famous Chenab Bridge in Jammu & Kashmir.
-This will connect the union territory with the mainland India.
-In addition to these projects, the Indian Railways is also working on multiple other projects across the country.
+This will connect the union territory with mainland India.
+In addition to these projects, the Indian Railways is also working on over 42 major projects nationwide.

 Place of Birth: Vadnagar, Gujarat